colbsa/UnamiLodge.org/_posts/news/2020-08-25-Response-to-COVID-19.md

 <strong>August 25, 2020 - New Service Events</strong>

 The Lodge Executive Committee has approved an abridged service day to take the place of the Fall Fellowship this year!
-Stay tuned for more updates on that and make sure to sign up for the [Council's Service Day]at Musser Scout Reservation](/calendar), September 12!
+Stay tuned for more updates on that and make sure to sign up for the [Council's Service Day at Musser Scout Reservation](/calendar), September 12!

 <hr>